Description

 Introduction

 The Australian Labor Party (ALP) has long been a beacon of social justice, workers’ rights, and public welfare.
-However, under Anthony Albanese’s leadership, the party has drifted towards right-wing, neoliberal policies, alienating its traditional base.
+However, under the Prime Ministers leadership, the Labor party has drifted towards right-wing, neoliberal policies, alienating its traditional base.

 This shift has resulted in a significant portion of ALP supporters turning to the Greens and Independents, seeking a return to progressive values and ethical governance.